AdobeDocs/experience-manager-65.en/help/sites-developing/ht-vlttool.md

 >[!NOTE]
 >
->The VLT Sync feature only supports simple files and folders but detects special vault serialized files (.content.xml, dialog.xml, etc) and ignores them silently.
+>The VLT Sync feature only supports simple files and folders but detects special vault serialized files (.content.xml, dialog.xml, and so on) and ignores them silently.
 Thus it is possible to use vault sync on a default vlt checkout.